Treeniks/bachelor-thesis-isabelle-vscode/chapters/05-main-enhancements/symbol-handling.typ

 === Symbol Options <symbol-options>

-There are many messages sent from the server to the client containing different types of content potentially containing Isabelle symbols. #box[`window/showMessage`] notifications sent by the server asking the client to display a particular message, text edits sent for completions, text inserts sent for code actions, content sent for output and state panels, and many more.
+There are many messages sent from the server to the client containing different types of content potentially containing Isabelle symbols: #box[`window/showMessage`] notifications sent by the server asking the client to display a particular message, text edits sent for completions, text inserts sent for code actions, content sent for output and state panels, and many more.

 Previously, there was a single Isabelle option called `vscode_unicode_symbols` which was supposed to control whether these messages sent by the server should send Isabelle symbols in their Unicode or ASCII representations, however this option only affected a few messages (like hover information and diagnostics).
 Things like completions were hard-coded to always use Unicode, as that is what #vscode requires.